 I love me a salad.
-I am pretty famous for raiding the fridge and just throwing a bunch of veggies in a bowl.
+I am pretty famous for raiding the fridge and just throwing a bunch of veggies into the largest bowls I own (and eating it on my own!).
 The only rule I limit myself to is to try to balance as many different flavors, textures and colors as possible.
 This salad just came together because someone in my office was nice enough to give me a big ‘ole cucumber (that what she said…).
 I really do love veggies and fruit, and am not a big fan of dressings, usually.
 I like tasting each individual component.
 I rarely use more then some kind of citrus or vinegar on a salad.
 This particular concoction has creamy avocado tossed with fresh lemon juice (to keep it from browning and to add a nice acidity), that kind of creates a light, creamy dressing that coats everything beautifully.
 (Yeah, I said “beautifully”.)

 I’ve been raw (as in the diet) before and I truly love it.
 It makes you feel clean and energized.
 It’s something I try to do sporadically for any given amount of time to switch things up a bit.
 This recipe is a good transitional raw food diet meal.
 It’s totally hearty, packed with tons of flavor and protein, and it has avocado in it!
 Avocado is probably my favorite fruit (I have so many immature jokes rattling around my skull right now, but I’ll resist).
 Obviously, it’s not raw because of the black beans, and technically, probably not the chili flakes either, but it’s a great introduction to a raw vegan lifestyle.
 I recommend everyone try going raw for a couple weeks.You’ll be amazed at how great you feel!
 There will definitely be more vegan and raw recipes coming up soon.

 2 medium cucumbers (seeded and diced–peeled, if you’re so inclined)

 1 medium avocado (diced)